Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

     B. `Subscription` - A product that allows users to purchase content for a defined period.
 3. `levelNunmber` -  Specifies the level where the in-app purchase was made.

-To accurately monitor in-app purchase (IAP) revenue through Adjust, ensure you've configured the Adjust app token and the IAP revenue event token within the Moon SDK settings.
+#### Google Play
 In order to validate purchases we need app google public key:
 1. Log into the google play console: <a href="[url](https://play.google.com/console/u/0/developers )">Google Play Console</a>
 2. Select your app from the list of apps
 3. In the left panel click on "Monetize with play" -> "Monetization setup"
 4. Scroll down the page and see the key under "Licensing"

-1. Go to receipt Validation Obfuscator , **paste** the google public key of your app and press **“Obfuscate Google Play License Key”**.
+5. Go to receipt Validation Obfuscator , **paste** the google public key of your app and press **“Obfuscate Google Play License Key”**.

-2. In iOS case, just **obfuscate** again.
+#### Play Store
+1. Go to receipt Validation Obfuscator just **obfuscate**.

+#### Notes:
-3. Make sure to obfuscate every time you are importing a new version of SDK.
+1. Make sure to obfuscate every time you are importing a new version of SDK.
 ![obfuscation](images/obfuscation.png)
-4. Please ensure that the event is triggered from every available location where the product can be purchased.
+2. Please ensure that the event is triggered from every available location where the product can be purchased.
 If users have the option to buy from both the in-game store and a popup, make sure the event is sent in both scenarios.
-5. If you don't have an in app in the game, send `string.Empty`
+3. If you don't have an in app in the game, send `string.Empty`
-6. For IAP validation: Use the IAP catalog from Unity, and set correct ID (like on a store) also fill in store ID overrides for each product and google or iOS price in USD, with `.` and not `,` from decimal in every case.
+4. For IAP validation: Use the IAP catalog from Unity, and set correct ID (like on a store) also fill in store ID overrides for each product and google or iOS price in USD, with `.` and not `,` from decimal in every case.
 ![overrides](images/overrides.png)
-7. After each successful purchase you need to send event to adjust:
+5. After each successful purchase you need to send event to adjust:

       ```MoonSDK.TrackAdjustRevenueEvent(args, subsription, "4");```